-I’m Radhika, the writer, home chef, photographer, stylist and all other roles behind the scenes of Just Homemade, based out of
+I’m Radhika, the author, home chef, photographer, stylist behind the scenes of Just Homemade, based out of

 Houston, Texas Namma Bengaluru, India.

 I’m an ex-data warehouse consultant (in short, a software techie) who left behind her good going career after becoming a mom and moving to the US and started this blog as a creative outlet for the love of cooking combined with my passion for photography.

 Born and raised in the royal city of Mysore, I’m a dreamer, hopeless perfectionist and a mom of two who enjoys baking and container gardening in my small balcony.
 Apart from the blog, my world revolves around my children who keep me on my toes and Mr. K who’s the chief taste tester and pillar of support.

 As the name itself suggests, For the love of a pure vegetarian home cooked meal.

 When I started this blog in the fall of 2010 in Houston, TX, it was a journal of good food, fond memories of home, my rich food heritage, nostalgic childhood moments and my culinary journey.
 And someday I hope to be able to pass it on to my children as well.